Netabolics/model/README.md

 # Virtual cell model

-This repository illustrates the features of our latest genome-scale generic model of human cell biology.
+This repository illustrates the core features of our latest genome-scale generic model of human cell biology.

-> Version: `21.60.594`-`20260201T171236`
+> Version: `21.60.600`-`20260201T171236`

 ## Overview

 We constructed a human biological network (in the form of a directed hypergraph) through semi-automated extraction and manual curation of data from publicly available as well as proprietary databases and knowledge bases.
-Presently, the network contains approx. 2M edges and 650k nodes (sum of species and reaction nodes; see table below).
-This is too large to be displayed here, but here we show an example of nearest-neighbors subnetworks using representative gene nodes (up to a distance of $d=2$ species nodes).
+Presently, the network contains approx. 2M edges and 660k nodes (sum of species and reaction nodes; see table below).
+This is too large to be displayed effectively, but here we show an example of nearest-neighbors subnetworks using representative gene nodes (up to a distance of $d=2$ species nodes; not all edges are portrayed).

 ![Subnetwork example](./nn_example.svg)